johngaitho05/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move all files beginning with an uppercase letter to the directory /tmp/u.
 ### 101-clean_emacs
 Delete all files in the current working directory that end with the character ~.
+### 102-tree
+Create the directories welcome/, welcome/to/ and welcome/to/school in the current directory.